More live events have transitioned online. This post explores how to host an online conference.

 Yieldify went the extra mile to make their virtual event engaging.
 To recreate the event experience they offered UberEats gift cards as an alternative to catering.
 They also invited guests to fill out forms in order to get swag boxes sent to their homes via Reachdesk, an online gifting platform.

-If you wish for the events to be accessed only by ticket holders, you can create gated webinars.
+If you wish for the online conferences to be accessed only by ticket holders, you can create gated webinars.
 The registration for gated webinars can’t be accessed unless participants input some information, or pay the ticket price.
 The registration page acts as a gate for most webinars.

 Each webinar will come with a registration page that will help attendees know what to expect during the webinar.
 Any registration page can be linked to a banner on your website, or embedded in your communications.